-The team behind the SciComm Identities Project (SCIP) has created a source book for journalists covering climate and environmental topics, which provides a more representative range of experts who are also trained science communicators.
-Included are two dozen SCIP fellows: scientists, professors, and researchers whose work is related to climate change.
+The team behind the SciComm Identities Project (SCIP) has created a source book for journalists covering climate and environmental topics to provide a more representative range of experts who are also trained science communicators.
+The guide features two dozen SCIP fellows: scholars and professors whose work is related to climate change across a wide range of disciplines.

 Click to download a PDF of the source book.